DonovanLoSg/forexbacktesting/README.md

     reducing chance of invalid values entered.
     The user does not even need to enter the extra rate as it is retrieve based on the date of transaction.

-    For convience, if the user is interest in a certain point on the chart, the information will be transfer to the Transaction Entry Form.
+    For convenience, if the user is interest in a certain point on the chart, the information will be transfer to the Transaction Entry Form.

     The users will be alerted if an invalid value is entered.

-    Even when invalid valus are entered, it will not crash the system.
+    Even when invalid values are entered, it will not crash the system.
     It just wait for the next command without doing anything.

 1. Responsiveness